Skip to main content

 Advanced Placement (AP) Exams

-If you enrolled in AP classes in high school and took the official AP exam, we may award college credit for AP scores of 4 or 5 in most subjects other than AP Seminar and AP Research.
+If you enroll in an AP class in high school and take the official AP exam, we may award college credit for AP scores of 4 or 5 in most subjects other than AP Precalculus, AP Research, and AP Seminar.
 Official score reports must be received directly from the College Board.
+A list of AP equivalencies approved for credit at Bentley can be found here.

 International Baccalaureate (IB) Exams